 Can we really have evolved if we’ve given up large parts of our humanity?
 To technology?

 Another thought occurs to me: Is this whiteness at work?
 Are these consequences the cultural artifacts of colonialism and systemic racism in the real and tech world?
 If that’s the case, wouldn’t there be fewer women and more douchey tech bros?

 I groan and rub my temples.
 The nausea has returned.

 I used to write in a journal every day to make sense of complications and questions about life in general.
 To rid myself of the shadows of my past.
 To philosophize on the big questions and complexities of life.
 I haven’t since I arrived and it’s starting to percolate into my personality and emotional reactions.

 It’s eating at me.

 A fifteen-hundred-year leap and I still can’t rid myself of some habits.
 Creating is beneficial to my health—if I don’t create, I’m not healthy.
 I become one irate unhealthy bitch.
-I’ve been urged to make a video journal; for me personally, making video journals isn’t the same.
-I never was one to bloviate in front of a camera.
+I’ve been urged to make a video journal—for me personally, making video journals isn’t the same.
+I never was one to bloviate, orate or narrate or whatever in front of a camera.
 I’m not gonna start now.